elliott-king/elliott-king.github.io/_posts/2020-09-14-s3-heroku-rails.md

 __Error: missing host to link to__ for the first request.
 In my case, this meant I had not put `:amazon` as my Active Storage source in `development.rb`.

 __StackLevelTooDeep__ for last request.
-I had this issue when calling `users_controller#create` because I had not removed the 'resume' field from my schema.
+I had this issue when calling `users_controller#create` because I had not removed the "resume" field from my schema.
 Make sure your database schema does not include the file.
 That should only be referenced in the model with `has_one_attached`.

 __AWS requests fail after changing CORS__: make sure there are no trailing slashes in your URL within the CORS XML.